ioconnectservices/upsertpoc/README.md

 * Manual pagination.
 * Hybrid of the two above.

+You can find the full article in http://blog.ioconnectservices.com/2017/04/mule-batch-approaches-benchmark.html.

 The samples here depicted use the CSVs files in https://github.com/ioconnectservices/csvs repo.

 # LICENSE